A Four-Part Series

-I GUESS I JUST WASN’T THINKING is a riveting four-part saga, written as if it were a first-person memoir.
+You will NEVER have read a book like this!
+I GUESS I JUST WASN’T THINKING is a riveting, action-packed (though personally and embarrassingly gender-centric) four-part saga, written as if it were a first-person memoir.
 You will be at Roger Yahnke’s side in five continents while he struggles to accomplish (or even survive) a diverse assortment of challenges; from Bangkok to Madrid, in the jungle and in the desert; in the cockpit and in the bedroom.
 While primarily aviation-oriented, you’ll have your fill of questionable exploits on terra firma.
 Above all it is a compelling tale of one man’s battle with a personal shortcoming; an honest and revealing account of his uniquely driven life.
-His head-shaking array of adult activities include a proud beginning as a Marine Corps carrier-based pilot, being hired by the CIA, flying covert missions for foreign entities, as well as other improvident deeds.
-These activities result in him appearing in TV documentaries, having his photo in weekly newsmagazines, and residences worldwide; including everything from a bougainvillea-draped cottage on the French Riviera to a bamboo cage in Laos.
+His head-shaking array of adult activities include a proud beginning as a Marine Corps carrier-based pilot, being hired by the CIA, flying covert missions for foreign entities, as well as other improvident deeds; resulting in him appearing in TV documentaries, having his photo in weekly newsmagazines, and residences worldwide; including everything from a bougainvillea-draped cottage on the French Riviera to a bamboo cage in Laos.

 All this transpires in the midst of frequent (and always fruitless) feminine involvements.
 Every contemplated activity—besides its actual merit, is heavily weighted as to its likelihood of being graced by a responsive female partner.
 The tale then cannot avoid the resultant plight—the skewed perceptions, flawed decisions and zealous undertakings it evokes.
 Roger’s life is consumed by the search for that one woman with the right chemistry to unlock his manhood!